milesspencer35/startup/README.md

 * DB/Login - Input box and submit box for login.
 The database will hold items and their information.
 Once a user inputs a UPC code that is stored in the database that info will be sent to the client.
 * WebSocket - Sends a notification when someone enters a brand new item with info.
 * React - Application ported to use the React web framework.

+## HTML deliverable

+➡️ The following is an example of the required information for the `Startup HTML` deliverable

+For this deliverable I built out the structure of my application using HTML.